PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 That is now my purpose in life - to source, make, have manufactured, find alternatives etc. for as many of these unobtainable parts as I can, firstly for the GL1000 and the GL1100 then the GL1200 to follow, and put them here for all you fellow enthusiasts.
 Some are already in the pipeline, some just at the stage of enquiry.

-For those of you with the mechanical ability to do so, there are numerous technical tips for you to maintain your bike and also modify it if you desire.
+For those of you with the mechanical ability to do so, there are numerous Technical Tips for you to maintain your bike and also modify it if you desire.
+Times have moved on and there are many upgrades to make the bikes more suited to modern conditions.
 The vast majority of these are things that have tried and tested by me on my own bike, some will be information gathered from impeccable sources.

-You can also find the full restoration thread on the Naked Goldwing Forum,
+You can find the full restoration thread on the Naked Goldwing Forum,

 Major support from 'AlleyKat' Bill Bailey, and from the guys and gals on www.ngwclub.com where I'm known as Old Fogey